Ecosystems: Explore

 Through understanding the levels of organisation in an ecosystem, learners can appreciate the importance of how high biodiversity in a particular area increases the likelihood of ecosystem stability in the face of environmental changes.
 A range of activities allow learners to explore human impact on ecosystems and the species within them.

-This is recommended as session two of the Key Stage Four Ecosystems Biology Unit, exploring the importance of biodiversity.
+This is recommended as session two of the Key Stage Four Ecosystems Science Unit, exploring the importance of biodiversity.

 Preparation